apex/up/docs/04-configuration.md

 }
 ```

-The action requires a `name`, which can be any string such "backend", "frontend_team", "email.backend", anything you prefer.
-Currently the only `type` available is "email", which requires that you define one or more `emails`.

 ### Defining Alerts

 An alert requires a `metric` such as request count or latency, statistic such as sum or svg, threshold, and an action to perform when the alert is triggered.
 Here's a simple example emailing the backend team when we encounter a spike of over 1000 requests.

 ```json
 {